catmando/LocoRuby/README.md

 While all this seems complicated it gives a nice user experience.
 You can create an application links page that links to your LocoRuby popup pages.
-When the link is followed the LocoRuby page will be loaded in the same browser window, but then a popup will come up, and the parent window will go back to the original page, thus the popup acts like target="_BLANK", but where you can control the size of the new window.
+When the link is followed the LocoRuby page will be loaded in the same browser window, but then a popup will come up, and the parent window will go back to the original page, thus the popup acts like target="_BLANK", where you can control the size of the new window.

 You can also create a windows short-cut where the target is the LocoRuby page.
 In this case when a user opens the short-cut a new browser window with no history is created, in which the LocoRuby code will begin to run.